 Being thirsty. – Only bring drinking water for the first day.
-For the first day you should bring drinking water yourself: we bring big bottles of mineral water, but it is really hard to re-fill your bottle from these in a moving bus .Once you arrive in our lodges, drinking water will always be available in the dining room, this water should also be used for cleaning teeth.
+For the first day you should bring drinking water for yourself: we bring big bottles of mineral water, but it is really hard to re-fill your bottle from these in a moving bus .Once you arrive in our lodges, drinking water will always be available in the dining room, this water should also be used for cleaning teeth.

-Be straightforward.-Always let the guide know what is on your mind.
+Be straightforward.- Always let the guide know what is on your mind.
 Our guides are there to inform you about the rainforest and assist you in any other way they can as well.
 However, they are not telepathic!!!
 Please always let them know what is on your mind, for them to help you the best they can.

-Mosquitoes. - Biting insects are always there.
+Mosquitoes. - Biting insects are always here.
 Cover yourself as much as possible with clothes, and for the rest use an insect repellent.
-Biting insects are active 24 hours per day.
+Biting insects are active 24 hours a day.
 The mosquitoes like dark and humid places; therefore you do not find them on the river during the day, only at night.
 However, you find them both during the day and at night in the dark humid forest itself.
-Moreover, do not think you are safe during the day on the river: that is the time and habitat for the so called ´no see-ums´, tiny sand-flies and black-flies.
+Do not think you are safe during the day on the river: that is the time and habitat for the so called ´no see-ums´, tiny sand-flies and black-flies.
 Their bites are not felt at the moment they bite you and take your blood, but afterwards the itch is as bad as the itch of a mosquito bite.
 We advise you to cover as much as you can of your body with clothes: use a long-sleeved shirt over a t-shirt and long trousers.
 Your hands, face and neck are the only parts remaining uncovered.